 As a result of this winter storm event, the Company received a bill for its February 2021 natural gas consumption of \$373,043 where the bill was only \$49,548 in February 2020.
 The Company did not consume any natural gas during the winter storm, because it was unable to operate due to the storm.
 Furthermore, the Company received a notice to curtail its natural gas consumption from its natural gas supplier during this same period and yet was still charged for the minimum monthly usage.
-As a result of the foregoing, the Company is disputing the amount of the February 2021 invoice.
-The natural gas supplier has agreed not to interrupt supply while the Company goes through the dispute process.
-The Company is currently seeking legal advice with respect to this matter.
+As a result of the foregoing, the Company disputed the amount of the February 2021 invoice.
+The natural gas supplier agreed not to interrupt supply while the Company went through the dispute process and the Company in return paid \$82,384 towards the bill.
+On November 3, 2021, the Company and its natural gas supplier signed a settlement agreement whereby the Company would receive a credit of \$145,240 against the February 2021 bill.
+The remaining balance owing of \$145,419 was paid from the Company's existing deposit with the natural gas supplier and the Company recorded a loss on the settlement of \$128,544.